Are Florida courts processing Residential and Commercial Evictions in light of Coronavirus changes?

 In a short answer, yes Eviction cases are still being processed.
 A lot of information has been put out recently regarding the Coronavirus and changes to court procedures both locally and nationally.
 According to published statements, the government’s concern is removing people from where they live at a time when the government authorities are recommending that people stay home when possible is counterproductive to help preventing the spreading of this virus.
 Landlords however are concerned that they still have to pay mortgages on the rental properties (even if mortgagees banks are lenient currently, the accruing monthly payment will still be due) and pay utility bills, make repairs when needed, and incur other expenses related to the rental properties, at a time when tenants are not paying the rent.
 So what is the status with the Florida courts and Evictions?

-In South Florida, Miami-Dade, Broward and Palm Beach County courts for example are still open, but not to the public.
-And Clerk of Court Offices are still operating but are also not open to the public.
+In South Florida, Miami-Dade, Broward and Palm Beach County courts for example are still open, but with only limited access to the public.
+For example, in Broward County, the Clerk’s office are limited to certain days and times for public access.
+While there are some closures and while some court offices are not at full staff, the Clerk of Offices are still operating.
 Our law firm files new eviction cases electronically so we do not have to go to the Courthouse in person.
-Most judges are still holding hearings, but doing so by telephone.
+Most judges are holding hearings, but doing so by telephonic appearances.
 An important part of our organized modern society is the ability to have access to the courts to resolve disputes.
 That need is still being filled by our Florida Courts.
 Certainly, having hearings by phone has its challenges, and there are some slowdowns in the processes right now.
 But the Courts and Clerk of Court are still progressing cases.

+Accordingly, all eviction matters that are not prohibited by the Governor’s Executive Order can proceed to final judgment of possession in our Florida Courts.
 After the Court enters a final judgment for eviction, it is up the Clerk of Court to issue a writ of possession which directs the Sheriff of the county where the rental property is located to carry out the Eviction through the removal of the occupants of the rental property.
-As for the Sheriffs’ Offices, they have suspended the Eviction removals.
-The Sheriffs’ Offices are still open and receiving the writs of possession but not scheduling the actual Eviction removal.
-So landlords are still able to obtain final judgments for Eviction and have the Clerk of Court issue the writs of possession, and the writs of possession can be delivered to the Sheriff, but the writs of possession are going into a line and will be processed once the applicable Sheriffs’ Office resumes doing the Eviction removals.
+As for the Sheriffs’ Offices, at this time they are starting to resume scheduling removals of evictions, with the exception of residential evictions based on nonpayment of rent.
+The Sheriffs’ Offices are still open and receiving the writs of possession for evictions, with the exception of residential evictions based on nonpayment of rent.
+So landlords are still able to obtain final judgments for Eviction (with the exception of residential evictions based on nonpayment of rent) and have the Clerk of Court issue the writs of possession, and the writs of possession can be delivered to the Sheriff, but the writs of possession are going into a line and will be processed once the applicable Sheriffs’ Office resumes doing the Eviction removals.
 Thus, it is important for landlords to get in line so they can be returned possession of their rental property once Sheriffs Offices resume with the Eviction removals.